masinde70/AI-for-HealthCare/README.md

 ## Intended use of the product
 The FDA will require you to provide an intended use statement and an indication for use statement.
 The intended use statement tells the FDA exactly what your algorithm is used for.
 Not what it could be used for.
 And FDA will use this statement to define the risk and class of your algorithm.
+* eg. In assisting the radiologist in detecting of breast abnormalities on mammogram

 ## Indication for use of the product
 You can use the indications for use statement to make more specific suggestions about how your algorithm could be used.
 Indications for use statement describes precise situations and reasons where and why you would use this device.